 Applicable to tenders invited from Group C contractors of the List of Approved Contractors for Public Works only.
-Not applicable for open tendering or where tenders are invited from contractors other than Group C contractors enlisted in any category of the List of Approved Contractor for Public Works.
+Not applicable for open tendering or where tenders are invited from contractors other than Group C contractors listed in any category of the List of Approved Contractor for Public Works.
 Also not applicable for tenders invited from both Group B contractors and Group C contractors.